What is WAMP

 At its core, Bondy implements the Web Application Messaging Protocol (WAMP) an open protocol that unifies the key services required by every distributed application:

-As a result, Bondy offers event and service mesh capabilities combined.
-But as you will learn in the following sections, Bondy goes further by providing an HTTP API Gateway, Router bridging (a.k.a.
-Bondy Edge) and additional integration capabilities.
+As a result, Bondy offers combined event and service mesh capabilities.
+However, as you will learn in the following sections, Bondy goes further by creating an application network that leverages an open, universal application messaging protocol.

 Bondy will provide you a number of benefits when compared to the alternative of integrating and matching individual (partial) implementations of the services required by a distributed application.